moka-guys/seglh-cnv/exomedepth/README.md

 1. Amend a column with header `status` to the CSV metrics output from the `readCount.R` step.
 2. Label the samples with a known classification (eg. FAIL or PASS) in this column.
 Providing a label is optional.
 Missing values will not be included in the model generation.
-3. Build the model with `Rscript buildQcRfc.R qcmodel.RData file1.csv [file2.csv ...]`
+3. Build the model with `Rscript configure.R qcmodel.RData file1.csv [file2.csv ...]`
 4. Supply the `qcmodel.RData` file to the exomedepth command line as last parameter.
 The report will automaticcly be amended with the RF QC classification and an explanation.

 It is recommended to inspect the generated Random Forest classifier in terms of error rate convergence and out-of-bag error.
 Also consider adjusting of the number of trees!